Etaash-mathamsetty/Proton/docs/EM-ADDITIONS.md

 If you are confused about the version numbers, just know I switched to hexdecimal for version numbers recently.

+## Notes

+- Use UMU to run this Proton outside of Steam
+- If something that uses electron/CEF doesn't work with winewayland try `--in-process-gpu`
+- Run steam with `-steamos3` to make steam input work with winewayland

 ## Options

 Pass in the following environment variables to your game to adjust the features available in Proton-EM.